Morsmalleo/AhMyth/TROUBLESHOOT.md

 This is a Troubleshoot file that lists known errors With AhMyth, but also lists solutions as well as answers about why these errors occur.

+    Legend:
+    Q = Question
+    A = Answer
+    S = Solution

 ## Broken AhMyth Interface + "libva error: vaGetDriverNameByIndex()" terminal error
 Q. Why isn't the AhMyth interface working and why is the terminal giving me a `libva error: vaGetDriverNameByIndex()` error at the same time??

 A. These two problems are solely because you are running the wrong version of electron.

-Remove the `node-modules` folder from the `AhMyth/AhMyth-Server` directory, do not remove the `node-modules` folder from the `AhMyth/AhMyth-Server/app` directory, once you have done that go ahead and type the command `npm install -g electron@9.4.1`, this will fix the broken AhMyth interface as well as the `libva error: vaGetDriverNameByIndex()` error.
+S. Run the following commands to fix both the `libva` error and the broken interface.

+    $ rm -rf AhMyth/AhMyth-Server/node_modules
+    $ npm uninstall -g electron && npm install -g electron @9.4.4
 #
-## Decompiling, Building & Signing Failed.
+## Decompiling, Building & Signing Failed | Standalone Payload + Binding Payload
 Q. Why do these processes fail all the time?

-A. Because you are most likely running the wrong Java version, you need either Java 11.0.13 or Java 1.8.0 8u252 for Linux
+A. Because you are most likely running the wrong Java version, you need a minimum of `Java Development Kit v11.0.13`

-Add the Debian Jessie software repository to your `sources.list` file, the run the command `sudo apt update && sudo apt install -t jessie openjdk-8-jdk* -y` this will install the correct version of java 8, or you can run `sudo apt install openjdk-11-jdk*/kali-rolling -y` for Java 11
+S. Run the commands below to fix the problem

+    $ sudo apt-get install openjdk-11-jdk* openjdk-11-jre*

+Change/check the current java version being used

+    $ sudo update-alternatives --config java

+Type the number that corresponds to Java 11 openjdk to switch to Java 11
 #
-## Decompiling, Building, & Signing Failed with Java 11 & 8
+## Decompiling, Building, & Signing Failed with Java 11 | Standalone Payload + Binding Payload
-Q. Why is are these processes failing with the correct java versions being used?
+Q. Why are these processes failing with the correct java versions being used?

 A. Most of the time this is a problem with the apktool.jar and sign.jar files, running them manually on the APK you want to bind with, or the decompiled original APK